cpalmer90/Reading-Notes/102/Class-4.md

 ****

-new repo - html-sem - public - readme- create.
+1. make new repo
+2. make sure repo is public and has a readme
+3. create

-make sure to select ssh - copy code -
+4. make sure to select ssh and copy the code
-open terminal - pwd - ls - cd into directory- git clone [paste code here]
+5. open terminal - pwd - ls - cd into directory-
+6. git clone [paste code here]
-cd into new repo - git code . to open vsc.
+7. cd into new repo
+8. - git code . to open vsc.
 complete README.md to discribe what project is about and what it needs to work.
+****
+### to create new HTML file:
+1. open terminal

-open terminal - touch index.html - Index.html is important and always needs top be in the project.
+2. - touch index.html - Index.html is important and always needs top be in the project.

-open index - press ! to fill out infomation required in an html file.
+3. open index - press ! to fill out infomation required in an html file.

+****
+## **HTML Syntax**

 tells browser what doc type to expect
 `<!DOCTYPE html>`